SourceFed: Development and launch

 SourceFed was an idea Philip DeFranco had been considering as an evolution of his own YouTube series, The Philip DeFranco Show (PDS).
 In an interview with Forbes, DeFranco stated that he originally wanted to turn his daily show into several daily segments.
 He added that there was confusion among his audience when this format was tested, convincing DeFranco that he would need to create a new series to not alienate, but grow his audience.

 The SourceFed YouTube channel was created in April 2011.
-In late 2011, YouTube began its $100 million funding of original or premium content channels.
+In late 2011, YouTube announced its $100 million funding of original or premium content channels, with DeFranco's SourceFed being included among those announced.
 Due to DeFranco's position as a YouTube partner, the website offered him funding for an original channel.
 The SourceFed channel, based on a blog of the same name, was one of these channels.
 DeFranco revealed that he acquired the funding to launch the channel by originally promising YouTube that the channel would be run as a "celebrity gossip channel", and that it would consist of a single show rather than multiple different shows.
 However, DeFranco negotiated for less funding, in return to have creative control over the channel's content.
 The funding was provided by YouTube, as the channel was part of YouTube's original content initiative.
 DeFranco hand-picked the first six hosts of SourceFed: Joe Bereta, Elliott Morgan, Lee Newton, Steve Zaragoza, Trisha Hershberger, and Meg Turney.
 Additionally, SourceFed was originally produced by James Haffner.

 The channel launched as an original channel on January 23, 2012.
 In 2012, Reuters reported that DeFranco had plans to create a news network.
 Along with the staple news show (20 Minutes or Less), five additional shows began airing within the first month of the channel's January 2012 launch: Curb Cash, One On One, DeFranco Inc.: Behind the Scenes, Comment Commentary and Bloopers.
 Curb Cash ended in March 2012.
 The New Movie Thing Show, a movie review series, and a movie club-style series titled The SourceFed Movie Club were launched in May 2012.
 Since then, SourceFed has debuted new additions to the channel's lineup.
 As additional content was being introduced, the SourceFed crew expanded, adding hosts and editors to its team.